 And without further ado, here are the Top Ten Most Wired Cities in the United States for Business Broadband ranked by cost per month…

 |City||Speed ≥ 1.5 Mbps||Wired||Cost/Mo.|

-If your Internet connectivity isn't meeting your needs, consider a new path: Fusion.
-We have T1 lines with speeds of up to 12 Mbps, Ethernet with speeds up to 45 Mbps, with mission-critical reliability.
-If you want the best for your business at the best price, look no further than Fusion.
+If your Internet connectivity isn't meeting your needs, consider a new path: Fusion Connect.
+We have T1 lines with speeds up to 12x12 Mbps, Ethernet with speeds up to 100 Gbps, with mission-critical reliability.
+If you want the best for your business at the best price, look no further than Fusion Connect.

-* MFusion coverage is shown under "Platinum Equity, LLC" in the National Broadband Map.
+* Fusion Connect coverage is shown under "Platinum Equity, LLC" in the National Broadband Map.